 In metaphysics the term “ontic” refers to what is real.
 Physicists use the term “ontic” in a limited sense.

 We can never know the physical reality directly.
 It is clear to all physicists that physics does not describe the physical reality per se.
 Physics theories are models of the physical reality.
 No theory, mathematical or not, can describe reality directly because direct perception of reality is not possible.
 We perceive the physical reality around us through the nervous system.
 The physical interaction is translated into electrical pulses in our sensory nerves.
 These pulses are then converted into an information package by the brain and finally the information package is interpreted by the mind.
 We don’t know what mind is but we know that the incoming information has to be interpreted by the mind otherwise there is no perception.
-Human mind is interpreting the perception.
-Physics theories are interpreting the interpretation.
+Physics theories are interpreting the perception.
 If we call perception a model, a physics theory is a model of a model.
 Physics theories are removed from reality by at least 2 levels of abstraction.

 With this in mind, it is clear that all theories are epistemological but even within this knowledge system we still have to differentiate between “ontic” and “epistemic.”